platomav/MEAnalyzer/README.md

 - Advanced detection & validation of Engine region's firmware Size
 - Ability to analyze multiple files by drag & drop or by input path
 - Ability to unpack Engine x86 firmware (ME >= 11, TXE >= 3, SPS >= 4)
+- Ability to detect & analyze Integrated Firmware Image (IFWI)
 - Ability to detect & categorize firmware which require attention
 - Ability to validate Engine region's $FPT checksums & entries counter
 - Ability to detect various important firmware problems and corruptions
-- Supports SoniX/LS_29's UBU, Lordkag's UEFIStrip & CodeRush's UEFIFind
+- Supports Lordkag's UEFIStrip & CodeRush's UEFIFind utility integration
 - Reports all firmware which are not found at the Engine Repository Database
 - Reports any new, unknown, problematic, incomplete etc Engine firmware images
 - Features command line parameters to enhance functionality & assist research